 - all-purpose flour - I definitely recommend weighing it out with a food scale.
 It's easier than using measuring cups and much more accurate!
 For this recipe, you'll need 256 grams of flour.

-- baking soda - gives our pumpkin bread the lift that it needs!
+- baking soda - gives our sour cream pumpkin bread the lift that it needs!

 - salt - there are so many amazing flavors in this easy pumpkin bread recipe, and salt helps to bring those out.

 - eggs - they should be room temperature.
-That will help keep our pumpkin bread tall and fluffy!
+That will help keep our sour cream pumpkin bread tall and fluffy!

 - sour cream - this should also be room temperature.
 Sour cream adds moisture, depth of flavor, and interacts with the baking soda in the dry ingredients to help the pumpkin bread rise.